wahyuusuryaa/Flutter-QR-Scanner/README.md

-# qr_scanners
+# Flutter QR Scanner

-A new Flutter project.
+This is for learning purpose...

+Misc:
+Flutter Channel stable 3.19.6
+Android SDK version 34.0.0